-83. A supervised person may demonstrate that it has prepared a customer business and risk profile where the profile enables it to:
+71. A supervised person may demonstrate that it has prepared a customer business and risk profile where the profile enables it to:

-- › identify a pattern of expected transactions and activity within each business relationship; - › recognise unusual transactions and activity, unusually large transactions or activity, and unusual patterns of transactions or activity.
+- › identify a pattern of expected transactions and activity within each business relationship, - › recognise unusual transactions and activity, unusually large transactions or activity, and unusual patterns of transactions or activity.

-84. For certain types of products or services, a supervised person may demonstrate that it has prepared a customer business and risk profile where it does so based on generic attributes, so long as this enables it to recognise the transactions and activity referred to in the above paragraph.
+72. For certain types of products or services, a supervised person may demonstrate that it has prepared a customer business and risk profile where it does so on the basis of generic attributes, so long as this enables it to recognise the transactions and activity referred to in Paragraph 71 above.
 For more complex products or services, however, tailored profiles will be necessary.